Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Abstract

 \section{Abstract}

-Evacuation planning is a crucial part of disaster management where the goal is to relocate people to safety and minimize casualties.
-Every evacuation plan has two essential components: routing and scheduling.
-However, joint optimization of these two components with objectives such as minimizing average evacuation time or evacuation completion time, is a computationally hard problem.
-To approach it, we present \algo{}, a scalable optimization method that combines heuristic search with mathematical optimization and can optimize a variety of objective functions.
-We use real-world road network and population data from Harris County in Houston, Texas, and apply \algo{} to find evacuation routes and schedule for the area.
-We show that, within a given time limit, our proposed method finds better solutions than existing methods in terms of average evacuation time, evacuation completion time and optimality guarantee of the solutions.
-We perform agent-based simulations of evacuation in our study area to demonstrate the efficacy and robustness of our solution.
-We show that our prescribed evacuation plan remains effective even if the evacuees deviate from the suggested schedule upto a certain extent.
-We also examine how evacuation plans are affected by road failures.
-Our results show that \algo{} can use information regarding estimated deadline of roads to come up with better evacuation plans in terms evacuating more people successfully and conveniently.
+Evacuation planning is a crucial part of disaster management.
+However, joint optimization of its two essential components, routing and scheduling, with objectives such as minimizing average evacuation time or evacuation completion time, is a computationally hard problem.
+To approach it, we present \algo{}, a scalable optimization method that utilizes heuristic search with mathematical optimization and can optimize a variety of objective functions.
+We also present the method \algosim{}, where we combine agent-based simulation with \algo{} to estimate delays due to congestion, as well as, find optimized plans considering such delays.
+We use Harris County in Houston, Texas, as our study area.
+We show that, within a given time limit, \algo{} finds better solutions than existing methods in terms of three different metrics.
+However, when congestion dependent delay is considered, \algosim{} outperforms \algo{} in multiple performance metrics.
+In addition, \algosim{} has a significantly lower percent error in estimated evacuation completion time compared to \algo{}.